Fazenda Rio Grande, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you find the necessary kind.
-The vast majority of adapters currently available are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. Be careful to get the correct type.
+Most adapters currently sold are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most areas.

 Power bank for devices